sangkips/arch-showcase/README.md

-# arch-showcase
+# Arch-showcase
-An application to help architect an building engineers to showcase their work
+An application to help architects and building engineers to showcase their work